Table of Contents

 Saudi Government has allowed Iqama holder expats/foreigners to buy one property in Saudi Arabia if the following conditions are met.

-5 conditions for expats to own a property
+5 conditions to own a property

 - Iqama is valid.